tfausak/tfausak.github.io/about.md

 # {{ page.title }}

 Howdy!
 My name is Taylor Fausak.
-I am a 27-year-old software developer living in Dallas, Texas.
-I currently work for [Front Row][1].
-I studied Computer Science at [UT Austin][2] for a while, but I don't have anything to show for it.

-The best way to reach me is by sending an email to [taylor@fausak.me][3].
-To find me at other places on the web, check [my Keybase profile][4].
+I am a software developer living in Texas.
+The best way to reach me is by sending an email to [taylor@fausak.me][].
+To find me at other places on the web, check [my Keybase profile][].

-![Taylor Fausak][5]
+![Portrait][]

 ## Projects